View William Elliott's Obituary on OurMidland.com and share memories

 The Rev. Elliott obtained his B.A. degree from Wayne State University and later graduated from Virginia Theological Seminary where he received his B.D., and master of divinity degrees.

-The Rev. Elliott served several Episcopal churches in Michigan, including St. Paul's in Gladwin, Grace in Standish, Trinity in Flushing and St. John's in Midland serving for 25 years.
-He served the Episcopal Diocese of Michigan as Chairman of the Standing Committee and the Board of Trustees.
+The Rev. Elliott served several Episcopal churches in Michigan, including St. Paul's in Gladwin, Grace in Standish, Trinity in Flushing, and serving St. John's in Midland for over for 25 years.
+He served the Episcopal Diocese of Michigan as chairman of the Standing Committee and the Board of Trustees.
 He also served on the Board of Directors of the Episcopal Diocese of Eastern Michigan.
-His community services included member of the Planning Committee of Midland Hospital Center, Ethics Committee at M.M.I, Board of Directors of Spence Engineering, Park Commission of Hope Township, chaplain of The Dow Chemical Co.
+His community services included: member of the Planning Committee of Midland Hospital Center, Ethics Committee at M.M.I, Board of Directors of Spence Engineering, Park Commission of Hope Township, chaplain of The Dow Chemical Co.
 Board of Directors, chaplain of the National Americal Division Alumni Association and the Board of Directors of the 1016 House in Midland.

-Surviving are his children: daughter, Helen Elizabeth Elliott and Douglas "Son-Son" and son, Robert Tate Elliott, all of Traverse City; step-daughter, Valarie Smith

 Funeral services will take place at 11:30 a.m.
-Monday, May 6, 2019 at St. John's Episcopal Church, 405 N. Saginaw St. in Midland.
-Bishop Catherine Waynick and the Rev. Ken Hitch will both officiate, with burial next to his wife Marian, in Midland City Cemetery.
-Graveside military honors will be presented by the U.S. Army Honor Guard and the Midland Area Veterans.
+Monday, May 6, 2019 at St. John's Episcopal Church 405 N. Saginaw St. in Midland.
+Bishop Catherine Waynick and the Rev. Ken Hitch will both officiate, with burial next to his wife Marian, in Midland City Cemetery at a later date.
+Military honors will be presented by the Midland Area Veterans.
 The Rev. Elliott's family will receive friends at the church on Monday from 10:30 a.m. until the time of the service.

-Rather than flowers, Reverend Elliott's family requests that memorials be given to the Episcopal Diocese of Eastern Michigan or St. Paul's Episcopal Church in Gladwin or St. John's Episcopal of Midland.
+Rather than flowers, the Rev. Elliott's family requests that memorials be given to the Episcopal Diocese of Eastern Michigan or St. Paul's Episcopal Church in Gladwin or St John's Episcopal of Midland.

 Funeral arrangements have been entrusted to the care of Ware-Smith-Woolever Funeral Directors, 1200 W. Wheeler Street, Midland.